MC 100: Introduction to Mass Media, 3 credit hours

 Students will learn multimedia storytelling techniques for television and online reporting.
 Course emphasizes writing, videojournalism, and interviewing skills.
 Students will produce news packages for use on various television shows produced on campus.
 This course requires students to be on camera.
+Offered during the Fall semester.
 Prerequisites: a grade of C or higher in MC 210 and MC 265.

 MC 333: Television Newscast Production, 4 credit hours

 Students will work as producers, anchors, and reporters to create a weekly newscast.
 The course emphasizes news judgment, time management, story and tease writing, newscast producing techniques, anchoring and on-camera performance, and social media management.
-Prerequisite: a grade of C or higher in MC 265.
+Offered during the Fall semester.
+Prerequisite: a grade of C or higher in MC 210 and MC 265.